emmajanedrews/base-template/_posts/2018-03-13-what-does-a-32-pool-home-near-the-beach-cost.md

 ---
 layout: post
-title: The Price of a Pool Home Along the Sun Coast
+title: What Does a 3/2 Pool Home Near the Beach Cost?
 tags:
   - Buyer Tips
 excerpt: What does a pool home cost along the Sun Coast?
 Here’s a quick rundown.